NamesTim/posappz1/README.md

-## Django Template for railway,
+## Django Template for railway, flow is :  mysite.wsgi-> settings.py->static, templates and media directories, if any and installed apps and databases.
-1. check the Procfile for nixpack setup
+1. check the Procfile... see nixpack documentation on Railway.
-2. postgres is more than happy to overstay in RAM you may wanna check on that Ps: you're bulled per usage
+2. postgres is more than happy to overstay in RAM you may wanna check on that...use sqlite for tests Ps: you're billed per usage
-3. static files! not collected